Step 1

 Text-heavy PDFs such as reports, guides, proposals, manuals and menus convert most effectively.
 PDFs that are primarily scanned images require OCR processing, which can affect output quality.

 A PDF to website link hosts the original file and gives it a shareable URL.
 The viewer opens a PDF.
-A PDF to webpage converter transforms the content into HTML: the viewer opens an actual webpage, not a file in a viewer.
+A PDF to webpage converter transforms the content into HTML and hosts it as an actual webpage.

 Yes.
 PageIt supports custom domains for converted pages.